 Priory expert praises Soap mental illness storylines

-The Priory Group has hospitals and clinics throughout England and Scotland, all providing inpatient, outpatient and day patient treatment for individuals with a wide range of psychiatric, psychological and mental health related issues.
+Priory Group has hospitals and clinics throughout England and Scotland, all providing inpatient, outpatient and day care treatment for individuals with a wide range of psychiatric, psychological and mental health related issues.

 At Priory, we recognise that each patient is unique and our purpose is to empower patients to take control of their lives through providing the highest quality of care and support to promote positive outcomes.